-In assessing the Group's ability to continue as a going concern, the Directors have considered the Group's financial forecasts and available funds.
-This assessment has considered the performance of the Glaucoma Surgical Devices segment since launch of iTrackTM Advance in the US market.
-The Group's forecasts are dependent on achieving revenue budgets and staged business development plans including working within available funds.
+The continuation of the Group as a going concern is dependent upon its ability to generate sufficient net cash inflows from operating and financing activities and to manage the level of other expenditure within its available cash resources, The Directors have considered the Group's financial forecasts and available funds.
+This assessment has considered the performance of the Glaucoma Surgical Devices segment during the second half of the year ended 30 June 2024.
+The Group's forecasts are however dependent on achieving sales targets and staged business development plans.